 It’s time that burlesque theatre reminded itself of where it came from, so that it might continue toward a more inclusive future.
 One without the body and gender shame for all.
 Striptease, pinup glamour and political whimsy are entertaining but hardly addresses the patriarchy, the pound or the potential for change with any power.
 It is time to revel once again in the taboo and play dangerously with those matches and mismatches – that just might ignite a revolution.

 The Church of England are making like the serpent.
 The are shedding their skins.
 Peeling off their once oppressive robes and stepping out in to the light.
 We can all take inspiration to lose our dogmas and be bold in the simplicity of individual freedom.
+As ecdysiasts with a sense of humour, we need to scale up our operation.

 Whether we go to church in the morning or cabarets at night, we all stand together in our vulnerability.
 Just as a performer can be naked and fierce in public they are yet gently bathed under a lighting rig’s colours to flatter or augment their realities.
 Stained glass images can be beautiful to behold, we must not forget to go outside and see the source that makes them possible – that one true light that shines on all of us equally.